natashacmyers/cononleystore/README.md

 |10.
 Login & registration pages |
 |11.
 Profile page |

+Ideally, with more time I would improve the repsonsivity of the site layout-wise.

 ### Structure Plane

 The structure plane defines the information architecture and interaction design with the user.